Quadrette: Overview

 The game is played by four players, in two teams of two with partners facing one another.
 The aim is to be the first team to take 4 of the 8 tricks.
 Deal and play, unusually, are anticlockwise.
 Each team chooses a captain.

 A 32-card French-suited pack is used in which the cards rank in descending order from King to Seven, the Ace coming between the Jack and the Ten as in Sizette and Triomphe.

 Deal

 Players draw cards from the pack to determine partners and the first deal.
 The first to draw a King becomes the first dealer and the player who draws a King of the same colour becomes the dealer's partner.
 The dealer shuffles the pack, has it cut by the player to the left and deals 8 cards each in two packets, either 4-4 or 5-3, beginning with the player to the right.
-The dealer turns the last card for trumps before picking it up and adding it to other cards in the dealer's hand.
+The dealer turns the last card for trump before picking it up and adding it to other cards in the dealer's hand.